tduda3/event-planner/README.md

 directory (perhaps left over from an older Postgres version), remove the volume with `docker compose down -v` and start again.

-When the logs show "database system is ready to accept connections," run the initial migration:
+When the logs show "database system is ready to accept connections," run the initial migration to create the tables:

 ```bash
 docker compose run --rm app flask db upgrade